What the evidence package contains

 The six files of an evidence package, one by one

-Beyond the public documents, every engagement produces a package with a fixed cast. changed_files — the flat list of every touched path. fix_manifest — per-file before/after hashes; the spine of accountability. rollback_manifest — the single-step way back. diff report — each change in context, reviewable line by line. score pair — before and after on the same ten-domain ruler. run log — when, on what, with which engine seal.
+Every engagement produces a package with a fixed cast. changed_files — the flat list of every touched path. fix_manifest — per-file before/after hashes; the spine of accountability. rollback_manifest — the single-step way back. diff report — each change in context, reviewable line by line. score pair — before and after on the same ten-domain ruler. run log — when, on what, with which engine seal.
 Six files, one property: any third party can re-derive the story without asking anyone.

 Reading the score pair takes three sample rows: a large jump in Technical SEO traces to the meta layer SafeFix touched; an unchanged Security Headers score is expected, since headers process at the server and rise only in the post-deploy live pull; a small Accessibility gain marks the frontier where automated items end and expert-class items wait.
 The pair is not a grade — it is a map of which work waits at which layer.